-Journal Indexes tell you who published what - and give you citations with details about the source, such as the author, book title, article title, journal title, volume number, publication date, and page number.
+Research databases tell you who published what - and give you citations with details about the source, such as the author, book title, article title, journal title, volume number, publication date, and page number.
 They may include abstracts or summaries.

 Index for Classical Studies, 1928 - present; 1,500+ journals indexed; some links to full text